0x9060/blackjack/avoiding_common_attacks.md

 ## Deck shuffling randomness

 Source of randomness?
 Ensure not using timestamp?
+Provable API with Wolfram Alpha for random numbers on each request.

 ## Card reveal scheme